bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nakano.md

 * Therefore, Professor Takuji Yoshie examined Nakano's thesis very carefully.
 * In 1936, Nakano was awarded doctor of science degree three years after submitting.
 * Nakano undertook research at the Graduate School until 29 April 1935, when he became a professor at the National First High School.
-* On 24 October 1935, Nakano married Sumiko Yamamura (11 December 1913, Tokyo - 5 March 1999, Detroit).
-* Hidegorô and Sumiko Nakano had two children both born in Tokyo: a daughter Kazumi Nakano (born 21 June 1937) and a son Hideaki Nakano (born 7 April 1943).
 * Nakano was promoted to assistant professor on 15 April 1942.
 * Nakano often led his students on a hike hunting for food in neighbouring villages.
-* His wife invited the students to the temple where the Nakano family maintained a temporary residence and fed hungry students.
 * Nakano's first book was From Riemann integral to Lebesgue integral (Japanese) published in 1940.
 * By the time that Spectral Theory in the Hilbert Space was published, Nakano had left Tokyo and moved to Sapporo to take up a professorship at Hokkaido University.
 * Regular members of Nakano's seminars, undergraduate as well as graduate, called themselves Nakano's students.